shilobanerjee/AFiNeS/README.md

 ### QUICKSTART GUIDE ###

-* If you don't already have a bin directory, create one with:
+* Create a bin directory with:
     ```
     > mkdir bin
     ```